-Counselors provide orientation to students in both credit and non-credit who are new to the college; guide students in the development of their educational plan; lead students to essential support services; and assist students with personal concerns and the development of good study skills.
+Counselors provide orientation to students in both credit and non-credit, guide students in the development of their educational plan; lead students to essential support services; and assist students with personal concerns and the development of good study skills.

 Academic counselors can assist students to discuss requirements for a certificate, degree, or transfer to a 4-year institution at any of the CCSF campuses.

 For more information or to make an appointment please call the number at the campus you are attending or plan to attend: Ocean (415) 239-3296 , Civic Center (415) 561-1875 , Chinatown/NB 561-1850, Downtown (415) 267-6053 , Evans (415) 550-4440 , John Adams (415) 561-1955 , Southeast (415) 550-4320 .

 Counselors provide and assist students with personal, academic and career development.
 We provide support services to students and make on-campus/off-campus referrals.
 Counselors also help students with educational plans, certificates, CTE programs, transfer to four-year institutions, graduation, choosing a major, re-entering college, career exploration and more.

 For an appointment, please call: (415) 452-5235 Main Office: MUB 39 (Other locations: ARTS 201; CL 207)

 Provides comprehensive services for all credit international students (F-1 visa holders) enrolled at City College of San Francisco.
 At ISCP we provide international students with support services directed at assisting you in achieving your academic and personal goals.
 The ISCP provides counseling services for academic matters, personal concerns, visa and immigration issues, career development, cultural adjustment, and more.
 (415) 239-3942 ; Office: MUB 101.